KaiYan289/RLpapersnote/README.md

 123. (Pytorch official hint) If you need to move a model to GPU via .cuda() , please do so before constructing optimizers for it.
 Parameters of a model after .cuda() will be different objects with those before the call.
 In general, you should make sure that optimized parameters live in consistent locations when optimizers are constructed and used.

 124. GLFW might be problematic on headless machines (i.e. servers); to fix this, try set MUJOCO_GL environment variable to egl or osmesa.

+125. When you are using np.linalg.norm, make sure you know you are operating on a vector or matrix; they have very different behavior.

+126. If you want to make modifications to a decision transformer, make sure your sequence is still one-way logical (always induce the terms on the right from the terms on the left).

 # Useful Linux Debugging Commands